2004 in film: Highest-grossing films

 Shrek 2 set a new record for total gross by an animated film making it the highest-grossing animated film of all time.
 The record was later surpassed by Toy Story 3 in 2010.
-It also remained the highest-grossing non-Disney animated film until it was surpassed by Despicable Me 2 in 2013 and the highest-grossing non Disney or Universal animated film until it was surpassed by Ne Zha 2 in 2025.
+It also remained the highest-grossing non-Disney animated film until it was surpassed by Despicable Me 2 in 2013 and the highest-grossing non-Disney or Universal animated film until it was surpassed by Ne Zha 2 in 2025.
+It also remained the highest grossing film of Mike Myers' career until it was surpassed by Michael in 2026.
 On July 7, Spider-Man 2 reached a $200 million domestic gross in a record time of eight days.
 On July 18, after 19 days in release, Spider-Man 2 reached $300 million domestically in another record time.
 Harry Potter and the Prisoner of Azkaban has the highest international revenue of $546 million compared to Shrek 2s $487.5 million.

 The Passion of the Christ, directed by Mel Gibson, became the first blockbuster motion picture of 2004 and also the highest grossing R-rated film domestically.
 Meet the Fockers beat 2003's Bruce Almighty record for the highest-grossing comedy film; both were released by Universal.